taregt12/Restionaceae_DELTA_Intkey/README.md

 🔗 https://github.com/AtlasOfLivingAustralia/open-delta/files/4686518/open-delta-1.02-Installer-NOJRE.exe.zip
   - Compatible with Windows and macOS systems running Java Runtime Environment (JRE)

-### Citation
-If using this dataset, please cite as:
-> Shaldoom, TH, Briggs, BG, Barrett, RL & Bruhl, JJ (2025) An atlas of inflorescences, culm morphology and anatomy of Restionaceae of New South Wales (Australia).
-Telopea.​
->
-> DELTA system reference (please also cite):
-Dallwitz, M.J., Paine, T.A., and Zurcher, E.J.
-1999 onwards.
-User’s guide to the DELTA Editor.
-Version: 10th September 2016. delta-intkey.com

-### Updates
-Future versions will include minor corrections, additional taxa, and revised illustrations.
-Updated versions will be provided with new version numbers and date stamps.

 ### How to Download and Use
 1. Download the Dataset